jamesoff/simplemonitor/docs/index.rst

 * Groups: Configure some Alerters to only react to some monitors
 * Monitor gaps: By default every monitor polls every interval (e.g. 60 seconds).
 Monitors can be given a gap between polls so that they only poll once a day (for example)
 * Alert periods: Alerters can be configured to only alert during certain times and/or on certain days
 * Alert catchup: ...and also to alert you to a monitor which failed when they were unable to tell you.
-(For example, I don’t want to be woken up overnight by an SMS, but if something’s still broken I’d like an SMS at 7am as I’m getting up.)
+(For example, I don't want to be woken up overnight by an SMS, but if something's still broken I'd like an SMS at 7am as I'm getting up.)

 Contributing
 ============